dcwangmit01/openvpn-ubiquiti/README.md

 Furthermore, instructions for configuring OpenVPN on Ubiquity EdgeOS Routers and OpenVPN clients are also included.

+This guide assumes you have setup your Ubiquity router with eth0 and eth1 as different vlans using the WAN+2LAN2 wizard (using the EdgeRouter Lite v1.9.1).

 ## Install the PreReqs

 The pre-reqs are openssl, openvpn, jq, j2cli, and cfssl.